 Photographs should show project work, leadership and civic engagement activities.
 They should demonstrate your Spark(s).
-Captions for each photo should explain what is taking place in the photograph and indicating when and where the photograph was taken.
-Space used for captions counts as part of the five pages.
+Captions for each photo should explain what is taking place in the photograph and include when and where the photograph was taken.
 Pictures may not be shingled-not stacked on top of each other.
 They must be firmly attached to the page (no "flip-ups").
 Digital or computerized photos are acceptable.
 You may use photo quality paper.